Our pick of key compliance stories this month

 However, there are currently no FCA-registered crypto asset companies that have been approved to offer crypto ATM services, meaning that any of them operating in the UK are illegal, and consumers should avoid making use of them.

 Recently, the Upper Tribunal ruled against Gidiplus, a company offering crypto ATM services, which wanted to continue trading, pending the Upper Tribunal's determination of its appeal against the FCA refusing its application for registration under the MLRs.
 The judge concluded there was a "lack of evidence as to how Gidiplus would undertake its business in a broadly compliant fashion".

 AFM, the financial regulator in the Netherlands, has issued a €2m fine to Robeco for failing to sufficiently check its clients for money laundering.

-This raised suspicion with regulator AFM.
-Upon investigation, they found that there were significant shortcomings in the company's client checks and their transactions.
+This raised suspicion with the regulator AFM.
+Upon investigation, they found that there were significant shortcomings in the company's client checks and transactions.

 Looking for more compliance insights?

 We have created a series of comprehensive roadmaps to help you plan and execute compliance in your organisation.